usmanert/oracle-suite/cmd/ghost/README.md

   ]
 }

-# Ghost internally use Gofer to fetch asset prices.
-Gofer configuration is described in the Gofer README.
+# Ghost internally uses Gofer to fetch asset prices.
+The Gofer configuration is described in the Gofer README.
 gofer {
   price_model "BTC/USD" "origin" {
     origin = "kraken"